ryukau/VSTPlugins/docs/manual/SyncSawSynth/SyncSawSynth_en.md

 Option `Off` turns off hardsync by setting master frequency to 0 Hz.
 However, if the value of `Osc*->Sync1` is greater than 0, phase of master will be moved and possibly triggers hardsync.
 When `SyncType` is `Off`, the value of `Sync` won't be used.

 Option `Ratio` sets note frequency to master frequency.
 Slave frequency will be the value of `Sync` multiplied by master frequency.
+Also the destinations of modulation from `To Freq/Sync` will be swapped.

 Option `Fixed-Master` sets note frequency to slave frequency.
 Master frequency will be only determined by the value of `Sync`.